TDHster/SimpleBooking/readme.md

 - **Authentication:** Flask-Login, session-based auth

 ## How to Install & Run 🚀

+Need to get Google Capcha v3 key on google develop and store it to .env file.

 ```bash
 # Clone the repository
 git clone https://github.com/yourusername/studio-booking.git